sarven/unit-testing-tips/README.md

 #### Stub

-A stub is the simplest implementation with a hardcoded behaviour.
+A stub is the simplest implementation with a hardcoded behavior.

 ```php
 final class UniqueEmailSpecificationStub implements UniqueEmailSpecificationInterface